tetratelabs/qcon-labs/docs/discovery.md

-# Service discovery and load balancing
+# Service discovery, load balancing, and routing

 This lab explores service discovery and load balancing in Istio.